MyPureCloud/user-provisioning-scripts-js/docs/module2_creating_the_users.md

 # Overview

-In this module we are going to cover the second part of user-provisioning process, user creation.
+In this module we are going to cover the second part of user-provisioning process: user creation.

 ![User Provisioning Module 2 Architecture diagram]("resources/images/mod_2_1_user_provisioning_arch_overview.png")